Constructing disjoint Steiner trees in Sierpi\'{n}ski graphs: Proof of Theorem

 {\bf Method 1} If $F_i$ is a graph of Type 1 and $|W^u|\geq 2$, or $F_i$ is a graph of Type 3, then let $F^u_i=x\vee W^u$, where $x\in R(u)$.

-{\bf Method 1a} If $F_i$ is a graph of Type 1 and $|W^u|\geq 2$, then let $F^u_i$ be a Hamiltonian path of $H^u[W^u]$ such that the vertex in $V_{u,i}$ is an endpoint of this Hamiltonian path; if $F_i$ is a graph of type 3, then let $F^u_i$ be a Hamiltonian path of $H^u[W^u]$ with the endpoints the two vertices of $V_{u,i}$.
+{\bf Method 1a} If $F_i$ is a graph of Type 1 and $|W^u|\geq 2$, then let $F^u_i$ be a Hamiltonian path of $H^u[W^u]$ such that the vertex in $V_{u,i}$ is an endpoint of this Hamiltonian path; if $F_i$ is a graph of Type 3, then let $F^u_i$ be a Hamiltonian path of $H^u[W^u]$ such that the endpoints of $F_i$ are two vertices in $V_{u,i}$.

 {\bf Method 2} If $F_i$ is a graph of Type 2 or Type 5, say $x$ is the only vertex of $V_{u,i}$ with $x\notin W^u$, then let $F^u_i=x\vee W^u$.

 {\bf Method 3} If $F_i$ is a graph of Type 4, say $V_{u,i}=\{x,y\}$, then let $F^u_i=xy\cup (x\vee W^u)$.